Ferrazzi/Basic32/README.md

 ## 🚀 Getting Started

-Download the precompiled firmware (`Basic32.bin`) and flash it to your ESP32 using [esptool.py](https://github.com/espressif/esptool) or the ESP32 Flash Download Tool.
+Download the precompiled firmware and flash it to your ESP32 using Basic32Terminal or other flashing application.
 Once flashed:

-1. Open a serial terminal (115200 baud)
+1. Open Basic32Terminal or another serial terminal (115200 baud)
 2. Wait for the prompt:
    ```
    BASIC32 READY